mako-framework/docs/03_command_line/01_basics.md

 ### Usage

-To list the available commands just type this in your console:
+To list the available commands just type the following in your console:

 ```
 php reactor
 ```
 {.language-none}

-It should print the following on a default Mako installation
+It should print something similar to the following on a default Mako installation.

 ```
-MAKO FRAMEWORK [ 5.0.0 ]
+MAKO FRAMEWORK [ 5.5.0 ]

 Usage: